solana-labs/solana/docs/src/introduction.md

 ## What is Solana?

 Solana is an open source project implementing a new, high-performance, permissionless blockchain.
-Solana is also the name of a company headquartered in San Francisco that maintains the open source project.
+The Solana Foundation is based in Geneva, Switzerland and maintains the open source project.

 ## Why Solana?